oaprograms/lingo-player/README.md

 **Planned features in future (help is welcome):**

-- Auto-download subtitles from OpenSubtitles
-- Make Lingo Player homepage, video tutorial
-- Support more subtitle formats (currently supports .srt and .sub)
-- Auto-detect subtitle encoding (find a good library for this)
 - Make OSX version
 - Add more dictionary sources
 - Lemmatization / stemming?